bonmotco/research/write-up-requirements.md

 - django==2.2.5 # A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 - django-allauth==0.39.1 # Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
 - django-cors-headers==3.1.0 # django-cors-headers is a Django application for handling the server headers required for Cross-Origin Resource Sharing (CORS).
 - django-crispy-forms==1.7.2 # The best way to have Django DRY forms.
-Build programmatic reusable layouts out of components, having full control of the rendered HTML without writing HTML in templates.
+Build programmatic reusable layouts out of components, having full control of the rendered without writing HTML in templates.
 - django-environ==0.4.5 # Django-environ allows you to utilize 12factor inspired environment variables to configure your Django application.
 - django-fsm==2.6.1 # Django friendly finite state machine support.
 - django-model-utils==3.2.0 # Django model mixins and utilities